Wednesday, September 07, 2011

 First of all, what is up with that reflection of a face when we can see clearly that the chunk of glasses where said reflection would be has broken off?
 Did this guy get a tattoo of a dude's face on his eye?
 Did only his reverse clip-on shades get broken?
 See the original poster below and wonder to yourself what kind of poster artist would think lenses that have broken off still reflect?

 And of course, no crap remake poster would be the same without a meaningless tag line.
 Are they asking us or telling us about this breaking point?
 Have they tested every man for one?
 What about women?
-Deconstructed, the tag intends to align the viewer with 'everyone' - indicating the sneering contempt the copywriter feels for their target demographic: "Don't worry, the hero of this movie is bland, easily led, normal and stupid, just like YOU!"
+Sexist bastards....
+Deconstructed, the tag intends to align the viewer with 'everyone' - indicating the sneering contempt the copywriter feels for their target demographic: "Don't worry, the hero of this movie isn't going to get pushed around for long!"
 Chances are the author of that tag didn't even see it, or the original, or any movie made before 1993, the year punk broke!

-The original poster was terrifying since if you look at Dustin's expression it's calm, even smiling, and compacted down to resemble Roman Polanski after a night of some energy expenditure; his eye behind the broken glass is dead like a shark, or as if its been gouged out at the pre-photoshop art department, yet he's smiling.
+The original poster was terrifying since if you look at Dustin's expression it's calm, even smiling, and compacted down to resemble Roman Polanski after a night of some energy expenditure.
+His eye behind the broken glass is dead like a shark's, or as if its been gouged out at the pre-photoshop art department then pasted back in by a nervous intern hoping the boss wouldn't notice.
+Yet he's smiling.

-Since Peckinpah considered Dustin's math professor 'everyman' to be the bad guy, a self-satisfied liberal who considers himself six cuts above the riff-raff of the icky rural England locale that he settles in with his hot young wife (Susan George), who was born there and left behind several strapping ex-boyfriends.
-Since he's long since been lumped by the literally minded critics (how riff-raffish of them!) in with conservative ass-kickers like Buford Pusser in WALKING TALL, and Cameron Mitchell in any AIP biker film, one can only assume the complex shadings of a self-righteous lefty nerd narcissist will be weeded out until he's American Average like "everyone" with their breaking points and whatnot.
+Long lumped by the literally-minded critics (how small town riff-raffish of them!) in the category of vengeful ass-kickers like Buford Pusser in WALKING TALL, and Cameron Mitchell in any AIP biker film, one can only assume the complex shadings of self-righteous lefty nerd narcissism in Hoffman's smug everyman will be weeded out in the remake until he's American Average like "everyone" with their "breaking points."

-Kim Morgan and the Self-Styled Siren discuss one such film, LEAVE HER TO HEAVEN (1945) across both Kim Morgan's site, Sunset Gun - and Siren's classic self-titled blog, and the realization that Gene Tierney's murderous bride is actually the complex heroine of the film, which is a kind of horror story about a beautiful bi-polar artist who gets trapped in a normal marriage with a husband who hides behind Norman Rockwell facades and close extended family sing-a-longs to avoid being intimate.
-It's most worthwhile to check out, here's a sample from Morgan's side:
+Kim Morgan and the Self-Styled Siren discuss one such film, LEAVE HER TO HEAVEN (1945) across both Kim Morgan's site, Sunset Gun, and Siren's classic self-titled blog, and the realization that Gene Tierney's murderous bride is actually the complex heroine of the film, which is a kind of horror story about a beautiful bi-polar artist who gets trapped in a stiflingly normal marriage with a husband who hides behind Norman Rockwell facades and close extended family sing-a-longs to avoid being intimate (hinting he might not even know he's really gay).
+Here's a sample from Morgan's side:

 Is this an excuse for her dastardly acts?
 No, but she does serve to symbolize every trapped, powerful woman flapping around her white picket fenced-in bird cage.
 That war raging inside her twists into a a full-scale blitzkrieg on the… normal people.
 Her revenge is her final work of art!
 Her masterpiece! (more here - Siren)